 As detailed in Section 4.5.C of this SWMP document, Greene County staff inspect stormwater quality BMPs as they are constructed, and an as-built survey is required to ensure initial functionality.
 The maintenance agreement required by Article IV, Section 25(A)(3) of the Greene County Zoning Regulations gives authority to require self-inspection of the BMPs by property owners and gives Greene County rights of access for inspection.
 Article IV, Section 25 (A)(3) was adopted by Order of the Greene County Commission on June 3, 2019.
 The ordinance was so recently adopted that Greene County currently only has 12 sites for which maintenance agreements have been recorded, and most are still under construction.
 As maintenance agreements are recorded, the BMP is going to be entered into a separate GIS layer being developed for maintenance agreements so that the location and status can be tracked, similar to the process used for updating the outfall map as described in Section 4.3.A of this SWMP document.
 The GIS software gives us the ability to hyperlink the maintenance agreement to the data layer for quick reference.
-Beginning in June 2022 (two years after project completion for the first site with a recorded maintenance agreement), Greene County's goal is to inspect 20% of the sites each year for which we have maintenance agreements recorded.
+Beginning in June 2022 (two years after project completion for the first site with a recorded maintenance agreement), Greene County's goal is to inspect 20% of the completed sites each year for which we have maintenance agreements recorded.
 Initially this will allow Greene County to inspect all the BMPs during the MS4 permit cycle.
 As the number of maintenance agreements grows this goal may need to be revised in future SWMPs down to 10% per year.
-Greene County staff inspections will utilize using the inspection checklist in Appendix C. As Greene County goes through this, and the next permit cycle, if Greene County staff cannot adequately inspect a sufficient percentage of water quality BMPS we will have the legal authority to require self-inspections for those developments with maintenance agreements.
+Greene County staff inspections will utilize using the inspection checklist in Appendix C. Greene County has currently chosen to conduct all inspections of post-construction BMPS and not require self-inspection of postconstruction BMPS by property owners.
+As Greene County goes through this, and the next permit cycle, if Greene County staff cannot adequately inspect a sufficient percentage of water quality BMPS we will have the legal authority to require self-inspections for those developments with maintenance agreements.